khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Private Link is utilized to create a private connection between an application that is fronted by an NLB in an account, and an Elastic Network Interface (ENI) in another account, without the need of VPC peering, and allowing the connections between the two to remain within the AWS network.
 - Private Link is leveraged to create a private connection between an application that is fronted by an NLB in an account, and ENI in another account, without the need of VPC peering and allowing the connections between the two to remain within the AWS network.

+### VPC_Endpoint
+- VPC endpoints for Amazon SQS are powered by AWS PrivateLink, a highly available, scalable technology that enables you to privately connect your VPC to supported AWS services.
+- AWS customers can access Amazon Simple Queue Service (Amazon SQS) from their Amazon Virtual Private Cloud (Amazon VPC) using VPC endpoints, without using public IPs, and without needing to traverse the public internet
+- Amazon VPC endpoints are easy to configure.
+They also provide reliable connectivity to Amazon SQS without requiring an internet gateway, Network Address Translation (NAT) instance, VPN connection, or AWS Direct Connect connection.
+With VPC endpoints, the data between your Amazon VPC and Amazon SQS queue is transferred within the Amazon network, helping protect your instances from internet traffic.
+- AWS PrivateLink simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
+AWS PrivateLink provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.
+AWS PrivateLink makes it easy to connect services across different accounts and VPCs to significantly simplify the network architecture.

 ## AWS_Config
 - ![AWS_Config](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt2-q9-i2.jpg)
 - provides a detailed view of the configuration of AWS resources in your AWS account.
 This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time.